You might be overpaid a benefit if:

 Use these details:

 |Account number||Sort code||Account name||IBAN number|

 At a bank branch or post office

 Fill in the slip and pay at your local bank branch or post office.
-Make sure you use your Social Security reference number (found on your notice to pay) as the payment reference.
+Make sure you use your Social Security reference number as the payment reference.
+You can find this on your notice to pay.

 We cannot accept cash or cheques.